caeserlettuce/dapug-console/README.md

       - the issue was because i had it appending to the page every single letter so what i did is that i made it append to a variable first and then append it to the site once it's done and now its so much faster
   - [x] fix the command history thing

-  - [ ] command that rickrolls the user when used

 ### random notes